-Article 31 of the TRIPS Agreement governs "compulsory licensing," a practice in which a government compels a patent holder to allow another entity to produce and sell its patented product or process, which is an exception to typical patent protection rights.
-While TRIPS allows compulsory licensing, it establishes a number of procedural and substantive safeguards designed to prevent governments from abusing compulsory licensing to enable or create more competitors, or to restrict trade.
-Specifically, TRIPS: 1) only allows compulsory licensing of patents on a case-by-case basis (not by rule or general guideline); 2) only allows compulsory licensing after there is an effort to obtain authorization from the patent-holder on reasonable commercial terms within a reasonable time-frame; and 3) and only in cases of national emergencies, other "circumstances of extreme urgency" or in cases of "public non-commercial use" will the requirement for negotiation with the patent holder described in section 2 be waived and the government can proceed directly to compulsory licensing.
+Article 31 of the TRIPS Agreement governs "compulsory licensing," a practice in which a government compels a patent holder to allow another entity to produce and sell its patented product or process, which is an exception to typical patent protection rights.13 While TRIPS allows compulsory licensing, it establishes a number of procedural and substantive safeguards designed to prevent governments from abusing compulsory licensing to enable or create more competitors, or to restrict trade.
+Specifically, TRIPS only allows compulsory licensing of patents on a case-by-case basis (not by rule or general guideline) and first requires an effort to obtain authorization from the patentholder on reasonable commercial terms within a reasonable time-frame, except during national emergencies, other "circumstances of extreme urgency" or in cases of "public non-commercial use."